 The Graduate College requires that all applicants submit GRE scores from the general test.
 Please view the Graduate College admissions page for information on acceptable scores.
 GRE scores may be waived for applicants with Master’s degrees.
 Scores must be sent electronically by ETS.

 English Language Proficiency

 The Graduate College requires that a student, whether an international or a permanent resident, whose first language is not English, must submit an official score report from one of the following proficiency examinations.
-An exception is made if the applicant fulfills the following criteria: 1) has been in residence in the United States at a regionally accredited U.S. college or university, and 2) has been enrolled in coursework for two consecutive years immediately prior to enrolling at UA or has earned a degree from that college or university within three years of enrolling at UA.
+An exception is made if the applicant fulfills the following criteria: 1) has been in residence in the United States at a regionally accredited U.S. college or university and has been enrolled in coursework for two consecutive years immediately prior to enrolling at UA or, 2) has earned a degree from an English speaking university (Uk, Australia, etc.) within three years of enrolling at UA.
 Information on registering for the TOEFL, IELTS, or PTE is available online or at U.S. embassies, consulates, Institute of International Education offices, AMIDEAST offices, and other organizations concerned with international education.

 - Test of English as a Foreign Language (TOEFL): The minimum score for admission to a degree program or for non-degree admission is 79 on the internet-based TOEFL (iBT).

 - International English Language Testing System (IELTS): The minimum score for admission to a degree program or for non-degree admission is 6.5.